sponsored by UJIA

 What age participants is the Kaytana for?

-The Kaytana is open for kids that are finishing school years 1,2,3,4 and 5 at the end of the 2019/20 academic year.
+The Kaytana is open for kids in school years 2-6.

 Where is the Kaytana?

 The Kaytana will take place in Hampstead Garden Suburb NW11 location.
 The exact address will be provided to families after they have registered.
 It has both indoor and outdoor spaces.

 How many groups will be at the Kaytana?

 We aim to have 2 groups of the maximum kids allowed by the UK government guidelines (currently max.
 15 in each group)

 Can I join the Kaytana for just a selection of days?

 Unfortunately, not.
 Due to UK governmental COVID-19 regulations people cannot move between groups.
 Therefore, we have to accept only full time registration to keep the groups closed.